Broadband availability

 Your broadband monthly plan pricing is made up of several components of third party costs, One NZ costs and GST.
-These can vary, depending on which type of broadband service you are using – Fibre, Copper, Fixed Wireless or HFC.
+These can vary, depending on which type of broadband service you are using – Fibre, Copper (ADSL or VDSL), Fixed Wireless or HFC.

 Lets take a look at how these are made up.